ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 configuration, a VPN, or on a network with protections like RA guard
 {{?RFC6105}}.
 An attacker might try to direct Encrypted DNS traffic to itself by causing the client to think that a discovered Designated Resolver uses a different IP address from the Unencrypted Resolver.
-Such an Encrypted Resolver might have a valid certificate, but be operated by an attacker that is trying to observe or modify user queries without the knowledge of the client or network.
+Such a Designated Resolver might have a valid certificate, but be operated by an attacker that is trying to observe or modify user queries without the knowledge of the client or network.

+The constraints on validation of Designated Resolvers specified here apply specifically to the automatic discovery mechanisms defined in this documents, which are referred to as Authenticated Discovery and Opportunistic Discovery.
+Clients MAY use some other mechanism to validate and use Designated Resolvers discovered using the DNS SVCB record.
+However, use of such an alternate mechanism needs to take into account the attack scenarios detailed here.

-If the IP address of a Designated Resolver differs from that of an Unencrypted Resolver, clients MUST validate that the IP address of the Unencrypted Resolver is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{authenticated}}).
+If the IP address of a Designated Resolver differs from that of an Unencrypted Resolver, clients applying Authenicated Discovery ({{authenticated}}) MUST validate that the IP address of the Unencrypted Resolver is covered by the SubjectAlternativeName of the Designated Resolver's TLS certificate.

-Opportunistic use of Encrypted Resolvers MUST be limited to cases where the Unencrypted Resolver and Designated Resolver have the same IP address ({{opportunistic}}).
+Clients using Opportunistic Discovery ({{opportunistic}}) MUST be limited to cases where the Unencrypted Resolver and Designated Resolver have the same IP address.

 # IANA Considerations {#iana}